cmangos/mangos-classic/README.md

     we want to emulate.
   * Developing things right also includes documenting and discussing _how_ to do things better, hence...
-  * Learning and Teaching are very important in our view, and must always be part of what we do.
+  * Learning and teaching are very important in our view, and must always be a part of what we do.

 To be able to accomplish these goals, we support and promote:

 * Freedom
-  * of our work: Our work - including our code - is released under the GPL So everbody is free to use and contribute to this open source project
+  * of our work: Our work - including our code - is released under the GPL.
+    So everybody is free to use and contribute to this open source project.
-  * for our developers and contributers on things that interest them.
+  * for our developers and contributors on things that interest them.
     No one here is telling anybody _what_ to do.
-    If you want somebody to do something for you, pay him, but we are here to enjoy.
+    If you want somebody to do something for you, pay them, but we are here to enjoy.
   * to have FUN with developing.

 * A friendly environment
-  * We try to let personal issues behind us.
+  * We try to leave personal issues behind us.
   * We only argue about content, and not about thin air!
   * We follow the [Netiquette](http://tools.ietf.org/html/rfc1855).